Magician and actor Ricky Jay, of 'Boogie Nights,' dies at 72

 NEW YORK (AP) — Ricky Jay, a magician, historian of oddball entertainers and actor who appeared in "Boogie Nights" and other films, has died.
 He was 72.

-Jay died of natural causes at his home in Los Angeles, according to his manager Winston Simone, who did not say when he died.
+Jay died of natural causes at his home in Los Angeles, according to his manager Winston Simone.
+Jay died Saturday.

 Jay appeared in several films and television series, including as a cameraman in "Boogie Nights"; in "Magnolia" and "Tomorrow Never Dies"; and in HBO's "Deadwood."
 He consulted on "Ocean's Thirteen" and "Forrest Gump" and collected rare books on unusual entertainers and performers dating back hundreds of years.